Curriculum

 Geography

-Young geographers are able to explore both the physical property of Earth and the human societies that spread across it.
 Through their studies, students will become increasingly aware of complex geographical systems and understand similarities, differences and links between places.
-Young geographers understand current world affairs and consider different perspectives, thinking about their own place in the world and their rights and responsibilities towards it.
+Young geographers will explore current world affairs and consider different perspectives, thinking about their own place in the world and their rights and responsibilities towards it.
+Enquiry based teaching in the geography classroom fosters critical thinking and lifelong learners.

 Health and Social Care